 There are a number of temples in the region, and Hatipathar, on the River Nagavali is a place of great scenic beauty with two waterfalls.
 Boulders dotted around this waterfall appear like huge elephants.
 Owing to the number of tribal groups, the district hosts a range of festivals throughout the year.

-Here are some popular itineraries for a trip to Rayagada
+Here are some popular itineraries that include a visit to Rayagada

 Rayagada Tailor made suggestions